asifsorowar/Analytics-API/readMe.md

 - **Header:** `Authorization: token`

 **Note**: For simplicity, I have included the `.env` files in the repo.
 In production, the environment variables will be added manually.

+### Schedule jobs

+Have set up a job to aggregate the quiz results for the dashboard regularly, like every 10 minutes.